 Fiber Farm is home to a humble herd of alpacas, several miniature donkeys, a goat, sheep, two cats and one dog.
 Located on top of Monteagle Mountain in Tracy City, TN, the farm is a working example of a vertically integrated micro-textile operation.

 I began this textile journey on the front porches of the rural South, learning to hand stitch from my mother and a small group of women who were like grandmothers to me.
 It continued in the classroom, where I learned about the overwhelming amount of pollution the fashion industry creates each season, as it works tirelessly to crank out garments made from irresponsible materials in deplorable working conditions.
+It quickly became clear that the fashion industry is one of the largest contributors to landfill waste and water contamination from the chemicals in industrial dye runoff.
 As I completed my degree in Apparel Design, my focus became finding a way to follow my passion while avoiding further harm to the environment.

-This farm is a gathering spot for folks young and old to come and see a variety of animals first-hand and a glimpse into living on a working farm.
+This space embodies the culmination of many years' hard work and determination in order to provide a place where sustainable textile creation and education can flourish.
+It is a gathering spot for folks young and old to meet a variety of animals and glimpse life on a working farm + homestead.

 I believe that we are here to make a difference.
 I believe that it is important to see where our clothes come from, and to provide a glimpse into the world of farming, hard work, and living in harmony with Mother Nature.